TheanosLearning/gears4_cardspage_scraper/README.md

 7. Execture the script to crawl & scrape the page ```scrapy crawl cardspage```

 8. ```text.json``` & ```initialState.json``` will be written to your ```/data``` folder

+9. Search the data for any new or upcoming content!